Synonyms: Honeymoon Disease, Honeymoon Syndrome, Honeymoon infection, Cystitis, Bladder Infection, Urinary Tract Infection

 At last, we have found the love of our lives, someone perfect in and out of the bedroom and we hope to be happy forever after, as the fairy tales promised.
 For some of us, no problem but for many of us Honeymoon cystitis can ruin these halcyon days, and cause problems for many years to come.

 Honeymoon Cystitis is the name euphemistically given to the type of cystitis that starts when a couple first begins a sexual relationship.
 It affects women almost exclusively, can occur at any age, and is associated with an unusual frequency of sexual intercourse.

 As with any type of urinary tract infection, honeymoon cystitis is generally caused by bacteria.
 Additionally, the spontaneous nature of sex often involves having sex without taking appropriate hygienic precautions.

-When the bacteria enter the female urethra, and from there into the bladder, things start to get uncomfortable.
+When the bacteria enter the urinary tract, things start to get uncomfortable.
 The bacteria adapt to their new environment, feed on the nutrients in the urine, attach to the lining of the bladder and release toxins that cause inflammation.
 This may also expose the deeper layers of the bladder epithelium.

 Common bacteria are E.Coli, Klebsiella, Enterococcus, Streptococcus and Citrobacter.
 These are bacteria that normally live harmlessly in the gut and are therefore found in faeces.
 Although they are thought to be 'good bacteria' in the gut, contamination of the skin of either partner, around the perineum can create infection and misery.